cotes2020/jekyll-theme-chirpy/_posts/02Security/conference/CNSCon/note.md

 Cryptographic Agility 敏捷

-- The ability to <font color=red> reconfigure </font> an application or system with a different cryptographic algorithm (or implementation).
+- The ability to <font color=OrangeRed> reconfigure </font> an application or system with a different cryptographic algorithm (or implementation).

 Cryptographic Agility Advantages
 - Transition to New Algorithms